Wetland rating system

 Using the rating system for compensatory mitigation planning

-The rating systems don't replace a full assessment of wetland functions that may be necessary to plan and monitor a compensatory mitigation project.
+The rating system doesn't replace a full assessment of wetland functions that may be necessary to plan and monitor a compensatory mitigation project.